What Does The Overturning Of Roe v. Wade Mean For The Women Of America?

 The World Health Organization (WHO) claims around 25 million unsafe abortions occur annually and that restricting abortions does not reduce numbers; it only makes women and girls seek dangerous options.

-Also, only one in four abortions are safe in countries with limited access, compared to almost nine in ten where the procedure is widely accessible.
-During the sessions of roe v. wade, the lawyers also argued about the health of the women.
+It’s not that American women do unsafe abortions.
+Only one in four abortions is safe in medically backward countries.
+But not in America.
+In developed nations, almost nine in ten abortions are safe.
+During the sessions of Roe v. wade, the lawyers also argued about the health of the women.

 Denial Of Healthcare